-Here, we consider the computational cost complexity of this algorithm in each iteration.
+Lastly, we discuss the computational cost complexity of this algorithm in each iteration.
 We recall that $p$ is the number of layers so there are $O(Np)$ single-qubit rotations and CNOT gates.
 To calculate $Q_k$ we need to do $O(Np)$ Clifford evolutions, which have cost $O(N^2p)$.
-The cost of performing the Gaussian eliminations for $X_h$ is $O(N^3p)$.
-We note that Gaussian elimination for $X_Q$ is only needed to be performed once so is not counted in the cost of each iteration here.
+The cost of performing the Gaussian eliminations for $X_Q$ is $O(N^3p)$.
+We note that Gaussian elimination for $X_h$ is only needed to be performed once so is not counted in the cost of each iteration here.
 Thus, the total cost is finally $O(N^3p)$.
 We note that a direct calculation of Eq.~\ref{eq:g_expression} is $O(N^4)$ for each $g_k$, which would lead to an overall scaling of $O(N^5p)$.
 By simplifying Eq.~\ref{eq:g_expression} to Eq.~\ref{eq:final_g}, the computational complexity for each $g_k$ is reduced to $O(\log N^4) < O(N)$ through a binary search.
 Therefore, its contribution to the final scaling can be neglected.
 Given that the entire iteration is executed on classical computers with low scaling with $N$, the \ourmethod{} method accelerates the subsequent VQE with minimal additional preprocessing overhead.